RobotLocomotion/drake/drake/doc/from_source_ros.rst

 `ROS Indigo <http://wiki.ros.org/indigo>`_.
 Other versions of the OS and ROS may or may not work.

-Once OS and ROS is installed, install
+Once the OS and ROS are installed, install
 `Catkin Tools <http://catkin-tools.readthedocs.io/en/latest/>`_ by following the instructions
 `here <http://catkin-tools.readthedocs.io/en/latest/installing.html>`_.
-We use ``catkin_tools`` instead of the normal ``catkin_build`` because Drake isn't a *real* Catkin package meaning it needs to built in a nisolated manner from the rest of the packages in the ROS workspace.
+We use ``catkin_tools`` instead of the normal ``catkin_build`` because Drake isn't a *real* Catkin package meaning it needs to built in an isolated manner from the rest of the packages in the ROS workspace.

 .. _drake_catkin_create_workspace_directories: